Easy Neon Bar Effect with Gaussian Blur!

 Guruan

-By default, Clip Studio adds a white "sheet of paper" to the background of our canvas, but if you double-click the image of that layer, the following window will appear.
+By default, Clip Studio adds a white "paper sheet" to the background of our canvas, but if you double-click on the image of that layer, the following window will appear.

 Choose a dark color, preferably.
-It will serve to better appreciate how the neon effect works.
+It will help to better appreciate how the neon effect is progressing.

-Or you can also use any font you have, if you need to apply the effect to a text!
-I will choose a round font so that it looks more like a neon bar.
+Or you can also use any font you have, if you need to apply the effect to text!
+I will choose a rounded font so that it resembles a neon bar more.

-I recommend that you use a pure white, instead of a light color that you are going to use for two reasons: it makes it easier for you to change the color of the neon later, in case you change your mind and; it will give an effect more similar to that of a neon bar.
+I recommend using pure white instead of a light color of the one you are going to use for two reasons: it makes it easier to change the neon color later, in case you change your mind, and; it will give an effect more similar to that of a neon bar.

-With 3 figures and 1 text, I will illustrate the example.
+With 3 shapes and 1 text, I will illustrate the example.

-Once you are sure your shape is ready, and you are ready to apply the neon effect, duplicate the layer.
+Once you are sure your shape is ready, and you are prepared to apply the neon effect, duplicate the layer.

-You can find the option by right clicking on the layer.
-For my part, I have set up a quick access, but that is the subject for another tutorial.
+You can find the option by right-clicking on the layer.
+On my part, I have configured a quick access, but that is a topic for another tutorial.

-Note: In TEXT LAYERS, I recommend that you make a copy of your text in case you change your mind and need to modify it later.
+Note: For TEXT LAYERS, I recommend making a copy of your text in case you change your mind and need to modify it later.

 But it is not a mandatory step.

-The text that you are going to use, you will need to rasterize it, and then duplicate it.
+For the text you are going to use, you will need to rasterize it, and then duplicate it.

-You can find the option to rasterize by right clicking on the layer.
-It will be useful to act as a drawing layer and not as a text layer.
+You can find the rasterize option by right-clicking on the layer.
+This will be useful for it to act as a drawing layer and not as a text layer.

-You can easily select your figures with CTRL + click on the IMAGE of the layer you want to select.
+You can easily select your shapes with CTRL + click on the IMAGE of the layer you want to select.

-Once selected you need to look for the option "Enlarge selected area".
-You can have it in your shortcuts, but if not, you can find it by going to the "Select" tab at the top of the program, and find the option.
+Once selected, you need to look for the "Expand selected area" option.
+You may have it in your quick access shortcuts, but if not, you can find it by going to the "Select" tab at the top of the program.

-You can choose the size to increase that best suits you, but I recommend that you do not put a very high number.
+You can choose the size to increase that best suits you, but I recommend not putting a very high number.

-Keep the expansion type in the second type, and click OK.
+Keep the expansion type on the second type, and click OK.

-And fill with a saturated color of your choice.
+And fill with a saturated color of your preference.

-Do not be afraid that it is too strong, you will see how it adapts.
+Don't be afraid if it's too strong; you'll see how it adapts.

-To start, you will first have to duplicate your layer that has the figure with color, so that you have 3 layers according to your figure:
+To start, first you will have to duplicate your layer containing the colored shape, so that you have 3 layers according to your shape:

 1. Original white